fedpre/google_search_clone_fe/README.md

-# google_search_clone_fe
+# Front End Google Search CLone

+## Descreiption
 Create the front end of the google search page

+## Specifics
+Add the specifics of the project

+## Live Link
+Add the link to the live page of the project